GENERAL RULES – Florida Sailfish Cup

 8. Tackle: All fish must be caught on rod and reel.
 No electric reels (except kite rods and dredge rods).
 All teams must use a non-offset circle hook in the tournament.
 The length of the leader may not exceed 15 feet.
 The combined length of the double line and the leader may not exceed 20 feet in length.
 2 artificial or natural dredges are permitted in the tournament.
 Dredges do not factor into your line count.
 Live bait teasers are not permitted.

 9. Bait & Bait Fishing: Fishing with live bait is permitted in the tournaments; however, live chumming and chunking is not permitted.
 Frozen block chum is acceptable.
 All boats in the tournaments are prohibited from having any boats outside the tournaments to live chum on their behalf.
-Bait fishing is permitted during the tournaments however, teams cannot fish for sailfish at the same time they are bait fishing.
+Bait fishing is permitted prior to lines in during fishing hours, however, teams cannot fish for sailfish at the same time they are bait fishing.
 All used baits must remain on board the boat until the conclusion of fishing each day.

 10. Hook & Catch: As there are no angler awards in the Florida Sailfish Cup, teams are permitted to pass or hand off a rod while fighting a fish.

-15. Scheduling a Fishing Day: A team representative must log into the registered team’s account to schedule a fishing day no later than 11pm on the day preceding a scored fishing day.
+15. Scheduling/Canceling a Fishing Day: A team representative must log into the registered team’s account to schedule or cancel a fishing day no later than 11pm on the day preceding a scored fishing day.
 A score will not count if the team fails to schedule by 11pm preceding the day of fishing.
-In order to cancel a scheduled day of fishing, a team representative must do so no later than 11pm preceding the day of fishing as well.
 After 11pm, a scheduled day of fishing cannot be canceled.

-16. Mulligan Day: Each team will have the option to purchase (1) mulligan day in advance of the start of the competition.
-The mulligan day can be used to replace the team’s lowest scoring day during the competition.
+16. Mulligan Day: Each team will have the option to purchase (1) mulligan day in advance of the start of the competition for the 3-Day format as well as the 1-Day format.
+The mulligan day will be used to replace the team’s lowest scoring day during the competition.

 Lines In – 8am